drwahl/pypopcon/README.md

 pypopcon
 ========

-A Python tool similar to Debian's popularity-contest tool.
+A Python tool similar to Debian's popularity-contest tool, but with support for additional package management systems (RPM, pip, gem, etc.).